OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ##### Disassembling With IDA Pro
 If you have a license for IDA Pro, you can analyze the app binary using IDA Pro as well.

+> The freeware version of IDA Pro unfortunately does not support ARM processor type.

 To get started with IDA Pro, simply open the app binary in IDA Pro.

 ![IDA Pro open a Mach-O file](Images/Chapters/0x06c/ida_macho_import.png)